Your Bradford wholesale ledger lives half in Sage, half in a notebook, and the gap is eating your cash

 Exactly what you get

 You get a single ledger your buyers, warehouse and accounts team all read from, so the over-ordering and stockout cycle that ties up your cash finally breaks.
 The supplier credit notebook becomes a live exposure view, and your true margin per line shows up after carriage and break-bulk instead of being a hopeful guess.
-Pair it with a proper inventory management system and a warehouse management system if your goods-in volume justifies it, and feed the numbers into business intelligence dashboards so the owner sees cash and velocity at a glance.
+Pair it with a proper inventory management system and a warehouse management system if your goods-in volume justifies it, and feed the numbers into business intelligence (BI) dashboards so the owner sees cash and velocity at a glance.

 How to choose a developer in Bradford